IslandViewPTA/islandview-pta-site/content/news/2021-5-newsletter.md

 ---
 ## Principal's Message

+FINAL PTA MEETING

+Tuesday, May 25th is the next PTA meeting at 6pm via zoom. (changed from the 27th) We will have elections and vote on next year's budget, so a good turn out is important.
+(Rachel is making a new graphic)

+STAFF APPRECIATION WEEK

+(Ask Stacey Mahoney ([hospitality@islandviewpta.org](mailto:hospitality@islandviewpta.org)) for a blurb and image about Staff Appreciation week)

+YEARBOOKS ON SALE

+(Get a blurb and image from Eric, but basically explain how folks can order yearbooks online, and if they order by ___ date, they get a dedication to their student included for free.)

+COLOR RUN

+Save the Date for the Color Run on June 5th!
+We will need all hands on deck to pull off this super FUN event, so watch for a Sign Up Genius coming soon! (use image from last month)
+CLASS ACT SCHOOL PLAY
+(Ask Jessica Guzik ([jessica.swapp@gmail.com](mailto:jessica.swapp@gmail.com)) for a short blurb and hopefully an image from the wildly successful virtual school play that included all the elementary schools in the district.
+We may NOT share the link to the actual play, however.)

+5TH GRADE GRADUATION
+The 5th graders are about to head off to middle school, but before the eaglets soar off to become hawks, we want to celebrate them!
+We need YOU to step up to lead the 5th grade graduation celebration committee!
+We've got a budget and some ideas, but need YOU to make it all come together.
+Please email [president@islandviewpta.org](mailto:president@islandviewpta.org) to volunteer.

+BUDGET TIME
+At 1pm on Tuesday, May 4th we will work on our budget via zoom.
+Please feel free to join us in planning what the PTA will do next school year!
+Email [president@islandviewpta.org](mailto:president@islandviewpta.org) if you would like the zoom link. (use budget image attached (unless you find a better one)
+SAFE ROUTES (run again? if so, at the very end)
+JOIN/DONATE buttons at the bottom just before calendar

+MAY

+* 3-7: Staff Appreciation Week!
+* 4: Budget meeting at 1pm via Zoom
+* **25: PTA MEETING AT 6PM via ZOOM**
+* 28: Early Release
+* 31: Memorial Day Holiday, NO SCHOOL

+JUNE

+* 5: COLOR RUN!!!!
+* 22: 5th Grade Moving Up Ceremony
+* 22: Early Release - last day of school!

 ## PTA Meeting May  @ 6 pm

 **ELECTIONS!
 The April PTA meeting is Monday, April 19 at 6 PM via Zoom.**